radiotaiso/nonova/README.md

 ```python
 python nonova.py -c config.ini
 ```
-Follow the steps to provide your credentials (which will be stored locally on the same folder) this will also get your OS in order to use the right compliled nova-cli.
+Follow the steps to provide your Nova credentials (which will be stored locally on the same folder) this will also get your OS in order to use the right compliled nova-cli.

 You can query your assigned projects using: